FlashDrag/recipe-app-api/README.md

     $ pip install -r requirements.dev.txt
     ```
 - All development dependencies you can add to `requirements.dev.txt` file.
-- Since you've mounted your app codebase as a Docker volume you can develop your application directly on your local machine and see the changes reflected in the container without having to rebuild the container.
+- **Make sure the all dependencies including python version on your local machine match the dependencies in the container to avoid any issues.**

 ### Useful Commands